prodigy803-dusra/Workout-Tracker/README.md

 - **Pre-workout check-in** — log a new injury on the spot before any session.
 Your honesty, your safety.
 - Full injury lifecycle: log, heal, reactivate, delete — all from Settings

+### 🎯 Own Your Targets
+- Set **rep-range targets** per template slot — e.g. 8–12 reps
+- During your workout, reps flash **green** when in range, **red** when outside
+- Target displayed in slot header so you always know the goal

+### 🔔 Own Your Schedule
+- **Workout reminders** — schedule weekly push notifications per template (day + time)
+- **Inactivity nudge** — get a reminder if you haven't trained in X days (configurable)
+- All notifications local, no server, no tracking

+### 🆕 Own Your Library
+- **Create custom exercises** — name, muscle group (15 options), equipment (10 options), assisted toggle
+- Custom exercises are flagged and live alongside the built-in library
+- Full search across both built-in and custom exercises

+### 📤 Own Your Data
+- **Export to CSV** — all finalized workouts as a spreadsheet-friendly file
+- **Full ZIP backup** — every table, every row, compressed and shareable
+- **Restore from backup** — pick a .zip or legacy .json file to bring everything back
+- **Weekly PDF summary** — share this week's or last week's report with your trainer

 ### ⚙️ Own Your Setup
 - Toggle between **kg** and **lb** — your units, your preference
 - **Dark mode** — light / dark / system theme
 - **Injury management** — full lifecycle (log, edit, heal, reactivate, delete)
-- **Full JSON backup** — every table, every row, exportable.
-Your data leaves with you.
-- **Restore from backup** — pick a file or paste JSON to bring everything back
+- **Collapsible sections** — Injuries and Restore/Reset collapse to keep the screen clean
+- **Onboarding walkthrough** — 5-step first-launch guide covers templates, logging, and progress tracking
 - **Reset database** — start fresh whenever you want

 ---